stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 ### CIFAR

-A more advanced once, still suitable for CPU is [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html), a dataset of 32x32 photos (also in [keras.datasets](https://keras.io/datasets/)).
-It is
+If you are want to recognize actual photos, there is [CIFAR dataset](https://www.cs.toronto.edu/~kriz/cifar.html), a dataset of 32x32 images (also in [keras.datasets](https://keras.io/datasets/)).
+It comes in two versions: 10 general classes (with which I recommend to start) and 100 more nuanced classes.

 See also: